stineje/CharLib/docs/manual/source/chapters/03_user_guide.rst

 CharLib supports the following commands:

 - ``run``: characterize cells using an existing configuration file
-- *``compare``: compare a liberty file against a benchmark "golden" liberty file
+- ``compare``: (experimental) compare a liberty file against a benchmark "golden" liberty file
-- *``generate_functions``: generate test vectors for a particular function
+- ``generate_functions``: (experimental) generate test vectors for a particular function

 .. note::

-    Commands marked with * are experimental features which may or may not be functional in any given release of CharLib.
+    Commands marked with (experimental) may or may not be functional in any given release of CharLib.

 Usage
 ----------------------------------------------------------------------------------------------------